typicode/lodash-id/README.md

 ## License

-Underscore-db is released under the MIT License.
+underscore-db is released under the MIT License.